jsonmona/twilight-cpp/README.md

 ### License

-**GPLv3 or later**

-This project is licensed at GPLv3 or any later version published by Free Software Foundation.
+This project is licensed under **GPLv3+**.

+You can redistribute it and/or modify this project under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Beware that external libraries (under `external/`) may have different license terms, and might be incompatible with later versions of GPL.

-Full copy of GPLv3 is available at `LICENSE.txt`.
+A full copy of GPLv3 is included at `LICENSE.txt`.